DurveshChavan/image_recognizer_AI/README.md

 # 🚀 YOLOv10 Object Detection Web App

-A modern full-stack web application for AI-powered object detection using YOLOv10, featuring a beautiful React frontend and Flask backend.
+A modern full-stack web application for AI-powered object detection using YOLOv10, featuring a beautiful React frontend and Flask backend, deployed entirely on Render.com.

 ## ✨ Features